levino/mock-jwks/README.md

 const createApp = ({ jwksUri }) => {
   const app = new Koa()

-  // We are setting up the jwksRsa client as usual (with production host)
+  // We set up the jwksRsa client as usual (with production host)
   // We switch off caching to show how things work in ours tests.

   app.use(